BoomerangTransport/Rapid-Ride-Request-API/README.md

 * Only POST request are accepted at this endpoint
 * There is only one endpoint which is the base url
 * There is one required query parameter which is your API key
-* The processing time for these requests is up to 180s
+* The processing time for requests is up to 180s
-* Average response time is around <60s
+* Average response time is <60s

 # API